Commencement

 Get ready for Commencement with this quick guide to wearing your doctoral tam and gown.

-Inviting Guests to the Doctoral Ceremony
+Inviting Guests to Commencement

-The Doctoral Ceremony is not ticketed.
-Students are advised to bring up to four guests each; seating is first come, first served.
+Students are advised to register up to eight guests each; seating is on a first-come basis.
 Some departmental ceremonies do ticket, so it is important to confirm this with your department in advance.
-During the registration process in Tassel, you will have the opportunity to share email addresses for your guests, so that they will receive information about Commencement and Reunion Weekend.

 Participating in the Doctoral Ceremony